 WASHINGTON – Today, Congressman Lamar Smith (TX-21) voted in support of a bill that improves the Secretary of Veterans Affairs ability to hire and retain physicians and other employees of the VA (H.R.
 1367).

 WASHINGTON – Today, Congressman Lamar Smith voted in favor of two bills that support our nation’s veterans.
 Both passed and will go on to the Senate.

-Washington, DC – Today, legislation authored and introduced by Congressman Lamar Smith (R-Texas) to penalize lawyers for filing baseless lawsuits passed in the House Judiciary Committee.
-The Lawsuit Abuse Reduction ACT (LARA) of 2017 passed by a vote of 17-6.
+Washington, DC – Today, legislation authored and introduced by Congressman Lamar Smith (R-Texas) to penalize lawyers for filing frivolous lawsuits passed in the U.S. House of Representatives.

 In The News